arnaud4d/documentation/docs/temp-netkit/netkit.md

 #### Objectives

-Establish a connection to the Microsoft Graph API in service mode
+Establish a connection to the Microsoft Graph API in service mode.

 #### Prerequisites